AndrewAnnex/SpiceyPy/README.rst

 SpiceyPy
 ========

-SpiceyPy is a Python wrapper for the NAIF C SPICE Toolkit (N66), written using ctypes.
+SpiceyPy is a Python wrapper for the NAIF C SPICE Toolkit, written using ctypes and Cython.

 +------------------------+-------------------+--------+------------+--------------+
 | Continuous Integration | Code Coverage     | Docs   |  Citation  |  Code Style  |